redrobotsl/discord-sl-chat-relay/README.md

 *  Node
     * Refer to [Installing Node.js](https://nodejs.org/en/download/current)

-   If you are confused [Installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is a good place to start.
+    *  If you are confused [Installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is a good place to start.
-*  A Discord Bot Token
+*  A Discord Bot Token:
     * Refer to [This Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) if you are not sure how to do this.
+* Discord Channel ID:
+    * This is a good [video](https://www.youtube.com/watch?v=NLWtSHWKbAI)
+* Second Life Group UUID:
+    * [This](https://community.secondlife.com/forums/topic/358216-how-doi-find-a-group-uuid-key/) SL Forums explains how
 ### Installation

 1. Clone the repo and open the repository folder